Analogue Gravity: Introduction

-The plan for this review is as follows.
-In the following chapters we shall: \begin{itemize} \item Discuss the flowing fluid analogy in some detail. \item Summarize the history and motivation for various analogue models. \item Discuss the many physics issues various researchers have addressed. \item Provide a catalogue (hopefully complete) of extant models. \item Discuss the main physics results obtained to date. \item Outline the many possible directions for future research. \item Summarize the current state of affairs. \end{itemize}

-By that stage the interested reader will have had a quite thorough introduction to the ideas, techniques, and hopes of the analogue gravity programme.
+In the following sections we shall: \begin{itemize} \item Discuss the flowing fluid analogy in some detail. \item Summarise the history and motivation for various analogue models. \item Discuss the many physics issues various researchers have addressed. \item Provide a representative catalogue of extant models. \item Discuss the main physics results obtained to date, both on the theoretical and experimental sides. \item Outline some of the many possible directions for future research. \item Summarise the current state of affairs. \end{itemize} By that stage the interested reader will have had a quite thorough introduction to the ideas, techniques, and hopes of the analogue gravity programme.